-Spend a summer in cosmopolitan city of London, England with AIFS!
-Study a variety of academic program options offered by the AIFS Global Education Center in London.
+Spend a summer in the cosmopolitan city of London, England with AIFS!
+Choose from a variety of courses on the Humanities, Social Science and Business Program.
+You can also combine this program with the Shakespeare’s Globe or Museums and Galleries programs offered in May by the AIFS Global Education Center in London.
 Surround yourself with places of extraordinary historical and cultural interest, such as the Natural History Museum, Royal Albert Hall and Kensington Palace.
-You also have the option to study on-site at Shakespeare’s Globe, learning from professional actors, directors and other theater practitioners.

 The AIFS inclusive program fee includes all of the great features below in addition to many pre-departure, on-site and upon-return services to help students make the most of their time abroad.Review Our Policies